 There are many reasons why you may have landed on our website.
 We all have times when life feels difficult and we experience strong and uncomfortable emotions.
 Perhaps you are feeling “stuck” or you are experiencing life changes that are difficult to cope with.
 Perhaps you are noticing a pattern or cycle playing out in your life and you have decided that you want it to stop.
 Epsom Psychology can help.

-Dr Catherine Huckle is a Chartered Clinical Psychologist, providing psychological assessment, consultation and therapy in the Epsom, Ashtead, Oxshott and Leatherhead areas.
+Dr Catherine Huckle is a Chartered, HCPC registered Clinical Psychologist providing psychological assessment, consultation and therapy in the Epsom, Ashtead, Oxshott and Leatherhead areas.
 Catherine uses evidence-based therapies recognised and recommended by the National Institute of Clinical Excellence (NICE).

 I work with adults aged 18 years and over.
 I am trained to work with the full spectrum of mental health disorders, including: